Eugenia Apostol: Philippine Daily Inquirer

-Apostol's goal was to persuade the group to launch a single daily newspaper in time for the election but the group was largely unenthusiastic.
-Undeterred, Apostol pushed ahead with a seed capital of a million pesos from the profits of Mr & Ms, using the printworks of Betty Go-Belmonte's family.
-Apostol originally envisioned a cooperative-owned newspaper but the pressure of events led to the Philippine Daily Inquirer (PDI) being registered as a corporation, with the stipulation that only permanent employees could own stocks in the paper.
+When President Ferdinand Marcos announced in November 1985 that a snap presidential election would be held in February 1986, the group was forced to fast-track the establishment of her newspaper, pushing their planned date of launch from 1986 to late 1985.
+Apostol, alongside Go-Belmonte, Magsanoc, Solivén, Beltran and Art Borjal, established the "Philippine Daily Inquirer" (PDI).
+The newspaper's first issue was published on December 9, 1985.
+Apostol originally envisioned a cooperative-owned newspaper but the pressure of events led to the PDI being registered as a corporation, with the stipulation that only permanent employees could own stocks in the paper.
 Apostol headed the PDI as chair of the board of management with Betty Go-Belmonte as vice-chair.